-51 FUNDAMENTALS OF CHEMISTRY I 5 UNITS UC:CSU (CAN CHEM 6)

-Prerequisite: Math 115 | Lecture: 3 hours, lab 3 hours and discussion 1 hour

-This course is intended for nursing, nutrition, dietetics, food science, and environmental and occupational health majors.
+51 FUNDAMENTALS OF CHEMISTRY I 5 UNITS UC:CSU (CAN CHEM 6) Prerequisite: Math 115 | Lecture: 3 hours, lab 3 hours and discussion 1 hour This course is intended for nursing, nutrition, dietetics, food science, and environmental and occupational health majors.

 It provides an introduction to chemistry for the student with no previous background in chemistry.

-52 FUNDAMENTALS OF COLLEGE 4 UNITS CHEMISTRY II UC:CSU
+52 FUNDAMENTALS OF COLLEGE CHEMISTRY II 4 UNITS UC:CSU

-Prerequisite: Chem 51 or Chem 65 Lecture: 3 hours. lab 3 hours
+Prerequisite: Chem 51 or Chem 65

-A continuation of Chemistry 51 required of the Allied Health Science and Environmental and Occupational Health majors.
+A continuation of Chemistry 51 required of the Allied Health

+Science and Environmental and Occupational Health majors.
 Along with Chemistry 51 satisfies the chemistry course requirement for an Associate in Science - Health Science degree at Los Angeles Mission College.

-65 INTRODUCTORY GENERAL CHEMISTRY UC:CSU Prerequisite: Math 125 Lecture: 3 hours, lab 3 hours
+65 INTRODUCTORY GENERAL CHEMISTRY

+UC:CSU Prereguisite: Math 125